openvinotoolkit/model_server/docs/docker_container.md

 - OVMS can also detect changes in the configuration of deployed models.
 All model version will be reloaded when there is a change in batch_size, plugin_config, target_device, shape, model_version_policy or nireq parameters.
 When model path is changed, all versions will be reloaded according to the model_version_policy.

 - In case the new config.json is invalid (not compliant with json schema), no changes will be applied to the served models.

+- Config reload may be also triggered using [Config Reload API](./model_server_rest_api.md#config-reload).

+- Error occurence during reloading model, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) does not breake the reload process of correct ones but it results in a proper error logs and, if [Config Reload API](./model_server_rest_api.md#config-reload) was used, in error message containing response.
+(Errors may by caused by invalid paths, forbidden values in config, invalid structure of DAG - found cycle in graph for example etc.)

 **Note**: changes in the config file are checked regularly with an internal defined by the parameter --file_system_poll_wait_seconds.